 At the same event, Euractiv politics editor Bruno Waterfield said that while many Hungarians supported Orbán, some were uneasy about the wealth accumulated by his family.
 But Waterfield added that European Commission officials are privately cautious about his replacement.
 “They don’t really trust Magyar.
 He’s not necessarily obedient,” he said.

-Another likely casualty of the shift in funding is The European Conservative, which spent €761,753 on personnel in its Brussels office in 2024, according to Belgian company records.
+Another impacted outlet could be The European Conservative, which spent €761,753 on personnel in its Brussels office in 2024, according to Belgian company records.
 The publication has built its profile through partnerships, content and events tied to MCC and other conservative, Euroskeptic organizations.

 Editors and contributors who once operated within a well-financed political ecosystem now face a more uncertain landscape, as outlets scale back expansion plans or seek new sources of support.

-After obtaining leaked documents in April 2024, Direkt36, Expresso and Le Monde reported that a “significant” part of Euronews’ purchase deal was allegedly financed by Hungarian government-linked actors.
-And ahead of recent Hungarian elections, too, Braun reported on possible breach of editorial integrity after the initial removal of an article by Euronews’ Budapest correspondent Gábor Tanács about falling share prices in companies closely linked to Orbán.
+In separate reporting ahead of Hungarian elections, Euractiv’s Braun raised concerns about editorial independence following the initial removal of an article by Euronews’ Budapest correspondent Gábor Tanács about falling share prices in companies allegedly linked to Orbán.

 The European Commission, which provided Euronews with nearly €12 million in 2025, including support for reporting from Hungary, confirmed via spokesperson Thomas Regnier that editorial independence is a core requirement of its financial agreements.